 How to Become a PNWU-COM Student

 Currently, PNWU-COM accepts 135 students for each new class.
 The admission cycle begins June 1 for the following year's fall class start.
 The deadline for the primary AACOMAS application is February 15 of the current class-start year.
 The deadline for the PNWU-COM supplemental application is April 1 of the current class-start year.
 For example,. an applicant who wishes to matriculate in the fall of 2017 could submit an application as early as June 1, 2016.
 The deadline for the primary AACOMAS application for the fall 2017 class start would be February 15, 2017.
 The deadline for the PNWU-COM supplemental application for the fall 2017 class start would be April 1, 2017.
-Application submission as early as possible in the application cycle is advantageous.
-Waiting to submit an application until close to the deadline is not.
-PNWU-COM does not accept applications beyond the next upcoming class start.
+It is advantageous to submit your application as early as possible.
 Please see below for the complete PNWU-COM application process.

-If you have already submitted your Primary AACOMAS application and a PNWU-COM supplemental application, you can check your application status by clicking here.
+If you have already submitted your Primary AACOMAS application and a PNWU-COM supplemental application, you may check your application status by clicking here.

 How to Apply: